 Put the axe (or axehead) into a plastic or metal container.
 Make sure that the height of the container is enough to submerge the axe head.
 Pour the white vinegar in until it covers the axehead entirely.

 Set the container aside in a safe place.
 Leave the axe soaking for about 24 to 36 hours (this depends on the severity of the rusting).
-After a few hours, you’ll notice that bits of rust are coming off.
+After a few hours, you’ll notice that bits of rust is coming off.
 This is due to the acetic acid found in the vinegar.
 If possible, remove the axehead from the handle.
 Soaking wood in vinegar can darken the wood due to the reaction between the vinegar, metallic axehead, and wood.

 Use A Steel Brush or Steel Sponge